arthurkushman/buildsqlx/README.md

 [![GoDoc](https://github.com/golang/gddo/blob/c782c79e0a3c3282dacdaaebeff9e6fd99cb2919/gddo-server/assets/status.svg)](https://godoc.org/github.com/arthurkushman/arsqlx)
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-## Selects, Ordering, Grouping, Limit & Offset
+## Selects, Ordering, Limit & Offset

 You may not always want to select all columns from a database table.
 Using the select method, you can specify a custom select clause for the query: